Navigation skipped

 4 min. read

-Whether you shut your doors for a few months, saw customers change their spending habits or found your suppliers were unable to keep you stocked, COVID-19 has likely impacted your business.
-And you’ve probably seen the result in how much cash you now have on hand.
-Over the next months and even years, this virus may keep challenging the operations of small businesses, making it harder to stay liquid.
+Whether you shut your doors for a few months, saw customers change their spending habits, or found suppliers were unable to keep you stocked, economic slowdowns can impact your business in many ways, regardless of what stage you are in your business’ lifecycle.
+This challenge can result in how much cash you have on hand, making it hard to stay liquid.

 Emily Kerr, Regional Vice President of Business Banking at BMO offers insights into how to effectively manage cash in these unstable times.